 South Africa embark upon English shores this summer for a three-Test series, which in all likelihood will decide which is the world’s top-most Test team – the ultimate accolade of being true world champions.
 England, after a below-par Asian sojourn, have soothed their nerves by seeing off the West Indies whereas South Africa won […]Read More Why aren’t South Africa Number One yet?

 ‘Right Arm Orthodox’ is what off-spinners are sometimes called as, but today people will be hesitant to use the term.
 Right arm off-spinners have gone from orthodox to unorthodox with many new delivery styles which have made it tough for batsmen.
-Ajantha Mendis, Ravi Ashwin, Sunil Narine are the names that come to […]Read More Guest Section – Leg Spin, off spin, mystery spin
+Ajantha Mendis, Ravi Ashwin, Sunil Narine are the names that come to […]Read More Viewpoint – Leg Spin, off spin, mystery spin

 Former Australian batsman Mark Waugh has remarked that the recently-retired Australian opener Simon Katich should be remembered as one of Australia’s best batsmen.
 The 36 year old Katich called a day on his first class career, having played his last Test at Adelaide in the 2010/11 Ashes.
 Katich was indeed in great touch […]Read More Simon Katich – One of Australia’s best ?